andychiare/blog/_posts/xxxx-xx-xx-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 }
 ```

-The `HasScopeRequirement`class inherits from `IAuthorizationRequirement`and its constructor simply assigns the `scope` and the `issuer` passed as parameters to its public properties `Scope` and `Issuer`.
+The `HasScopeRequirement` class inherits from `IAuthorizationRequirement`and its constructor simply assigns the `scope` and the `issuer` passed as parameters to its public properties `Scope` and `Issuer`.

-The *Authorization handler* will be implemented as shown by the following code:
+The *Authorization handler* will be implemented in a `HasScopeHandler.cs` file as shown by the following code:

 ```c#
 public class HasScopeHandler : AuthorizationHandler<HasScopeRequirement>